Tokyo-Kyoto-Osaka 10-Day Itinerary

 Passes:

 • JR Pass used to be THE pass to get as a tourist visiting Japan, however with the 60% price increase as of October 2023, I no longer think it is worth the price to get if you are just visiting Tokyo, Kyoto & Osaka or following this itinerary.
+However, it does make transportation a lot more convenient, and if you plan to use the bullet trains often and to other areas, it may still be a good option.
+You can reserve your JR pass here on Klook.

 • Suica is the card to get for public transport and other transportation expenses around Japan (trains, buses, coin lockers, you even use it at bento shops at the stations and convenience stores).
 On an iPhone you add this transit pass in Apple Wallet.